newmanferrer/practice-091022-css-flexbox-01/README.md

 - gap: 5px 10px; (shorthand of row-gap and column-gap)
 - gap: 5px; (apply the same values "5px" for row-gap and column-gap)

+<span style="color: #f7941f">Important note:</span> The "justify-items" property, does not apply for css flexbox.

 ## Items (flex items).
 Properties for the Children

 - order: 0; (Default is zero, accepts negatives and positives, the lowest value will be placed first)